ahaffg/coedseren/README.md

 - Bilingual / Trilingual option.
 - In site booking for healing sessions.
 - Blog where client can update users about new insights or services.
-- addition of icons/links on small width formats to allow a "return to top" option.
+- Addition of icons/links on small width formats to allow a "return to top" option.

 ### Eventual Aims
 - In-site sales.